Invariants for the Weil representation and Modular Units for Orthogonal Groups of Signature (2,2): Invariants of the Weil Representation

-Let $H \subset D$ be a subset.
-We define its characteristic function $v^H \in \C[D]$ to be We call a subgroup $H$ of $D$ \emph{self-orthogonal}, if $H \subseteq H^\bot$, \emph{self-dual} if $H = H^\bot$ and \emph{isotropic} if $H$ is self-orthogonal and the restriction of the quadratic form $Q|_{H}$ vanishes on $H$.
-We say that $H$ is \emph{co-isotropic} if it is the orthogonal complement of an isotropic subgroup of $D$. \begin{Satz} Assume that $D$ possesses self-dual isotropic subgroups.
+\cite[Proposition 5.8]{Scheit} shows that the characteristic function of a subgroup $H$ of $D$ is invariant under the Weil representation if and only if $H$ is self-dual and isotropic.
+Moreover, if $D$ contains a self-dual isotropic subgroup, then $\sign(D) = 0$ and $|D|$ is a square.
+In particular, the Weil representation factors through $\SLZ$ in this case. \begin{Satz} Assume that $D$ possesses self-dual isotropic subgroups.
 Then $\C[D]^{\SLZ}$ is spanned by the characteristic functions $v^H$ of self-dual isotropic subgroups $H$ of $D$. \end{Satz}

-In various places (e.g. \cite{EhlSkor} and \cite{Skor08}) this fact is mentioned but not shown.
-However, a proof in the upcoming \cite{Skor16} is advertised.
+In various places (e.g., \cite{EhlSkor} and \cite{Skor08}) this fact is mentioned but not shown.
+However, a proof in the upcoming reference \cite{Skor16} is advertised.
 As suggested in \cite{Skor08}, we adapt the proof of a similar result on codes from \cite[Theorem 5.5.7]{NRS}.

-\cite[Proposition 5.8]{Scheit} shows that a characteristic function of a subgroup $H$ of $D$ is invariant under the Weil representation if and only if $H$ is self-dual and isotropic.
-Moreover, if $D$ contains a self-dual isotropic subgroup, $\sign(D) = 0$ and $|D|$ is a square.
-Thus, we stipulate that for the remainder of this section $|D|$ is a square and $\sign(D) = 0$.
+We stipulate for the remainder of this section that $|D|$ is a square and $\sign(D) = 0$.

 We need the following observation.
 Whenever we have an orthogonal decomposition of our discriminant form, we can describe which subgroups can occur as the projections of self-dual isotropic subgroups to the components: